tglucksmann/buybitcoinworldwide.github.io/_kb/bb_buy_instantly.md

 ## Interac Online

-Canadian customers can use Interac Online to buy bitcoin instantly at over 10 different exchanges.
+Canadian customers can use Interac Online to buy bitcoin instantly online at over 10 different exchanges.
 View all of the options on our [Interac Online page](/en/buy-bitcoin-interac-online/).

 ## United Kingdom